fleetdm/fleet/articles/deploy-fleet-on-hetzner-cloud.md

 - Take some time to get acclimatized to Fleet.
 [Learn how to use Fleet](https://fleetdm.com/docs/using-fleet/learn-how-to-use-fleet) and [Fleet UI](https://fleetdm.com/docs/using-fleet/fleet-ui) are both great places to start.
 - Import Fleet's [standard query library](https://fleetdm.com/docs/using-fleet/standard-query-library) to start asking questions about your hosts.
-- Create a dedicated `fleet` user with Docker's support for user [namespaces](https://docs.docker.com/engine/security/userns-remap/) to run a more secure setup.
+- To run a more secure setup, consider creating a dedicated `fleet` user with Docker's support for user [namespaces](https://docs.docker.com/engine/security/userns-remap/).

 <meta name="category" value="guides">
 <meta name="authorGitHubUsername" value="ksatter">